Florian Camathias: Race career

 Camathias won his first Grand Prix victory in the 1958 Dutch TT at Assen.
 He also finished as runner-up position in the British Sidecar Championship.
 Repeating the achievements in 1959, he was Swiss and British Champion in 1960 and once again finished fifth in the World Championship.

 Camathias crashed in the 1962 Sidecar TT, a race won by English racer Chris Vincent with a BSA-engined outfit.
 Camathias won his one and only TT at the 1963 races.

 Camathias was a renowned engine builder associated with the desirable BMW RS54 Rennsport overhead camshaft competition engine, and began an association with English sidecar racer Colin Seeley, who used Camathias' engine for the 1964 Sidecar TT, placing third on a machine he dubbed as FCSB — Florian Camathias Special 'B, whilst Camathias finished 15th in the same race using a Gilera engine.

 Death

-He died after crashing during a race at Brands Hatch, Kent, England, on 10 October 1965.
-Camathias' passenger, Franz Ducret, was injured but recovered in West Hill Hospital, Dartford, Kent.
+Camathias died after crashing during a race at Brands Hatch, Kent, England, on 10 October 1965.
+His passenger, Franz Ducret, was injured but recovered in West Hill Hospital, Dartford, Kent.

 An inquest, presided over by Coroner for North Kent, Col. W.H.
 Harris, found that the crash was caused by welding failure where a front-fork tube had broken-away, and recorded a verdict of misadventure.
 Around 1,000 people attended the funeral with many from the motorcycle and car racing fraternity.